“But KidRated Team!” we hear you cry. “It’s 2020. Surely Christmas will be cancelled, the trees burned, the elves roasted and Santa furloughed.”

 So all that seems enough for us to put up our annual handy guide.
 We can’t promise every event we’ve listed will be available but then it wouldn’t be Christmas without a few surprises.

-Christmas is one of the best times to be in London, with plenty to see and experience.
-Here are 15 ideas of things to do at Christmas to get you rocking around the Christmas tree!
+Anyway, as Christmas is one of the best times to be in London, with plenty to see and experience.
+Here are some ideas of things to do with your kids and teenagers to get them (and you) rocking around the Christmas tree!